wlanslovenija/tunneldigger/README.rst

 For development *wlan slovenija* open wireless network `development Trac`_ is used, so you can see `existing open tickets`_ or `open a new one`_ there.
 Source code is available on GitHub_.
-If you have any questions or if you want to discuss the project, use `nodewatcher mailing list`_.
+If you have any questions or if you want to discuss the project, use `development mailing list`_.

 .. _development Trac: https://dev.wlan-si.net/wiki/Tunneldigger
 .. _existing open tickets: https://dev.wlan-si.net/report